colts70/The-Sematic-Stack/README.md

 arduino

 https://yourdomain.com/.well-known/stack
-If it loads → your SFH / DFH root is active.
+If it loads → your HESS / DFH root is active.

 11. High-Level Architecture
 pgsql